luciomartinez/luciomartinez.github.io/_posts/2020-08-25-3-ways-to-integrate-nodejs-with-firebase.md

 categories: cloud
 ---
 # Deliver a Node.JS App With Firebase
-Since 2017 is possible to deliver a [Node.JS](https://nodejs.org) app using [Firebase](https://firebase.google.com).<sup id="note1">[1](#note1)</sup>
+Since 2017 is possible to deliver a [Node.JS](https://nodejs.org) app using [Firebase](https://firebase.google.com).<sup id="note1">[1](#reference1)</sup>
-[Here](https://youtu.be/LOeioOKUKI8) you'll find demo that develops two Node.JS endpoints running with Firebase.
+[Here](https://youtu.be/LOeioOKUKI8) you'll find a demo that develops two Node.JS endpoints running with Firebase.
 Getting from two endpoints into a full Node.JS app will become more complex requiring a few hours of understanding, debugging and more trying to get it working.

-Hopefully this article will save someone else's time on that process since you may find the description of the issue, the analysis and the development of Node.JS with Firebase on three different ways for a successful deployment.
+Hopefully, this article will save other people time on that process since you may find the description of the main issue, the analysis and the development of Node.JS with Firebase on three different ways for a successful deployment.

 ## Things to Consider
-Before talking about the issue let's define two things:
+Before talking about the main issue let's define two things:
  - Node.JS app structure
  - Cloud Functions integration

 First, the Node.JS app structure.

 ### Node.JS App Structure
-The structure of a regular Node.JS app looks like this:
+The structure of a regular Node.JS app looks something like this:

 ```
  > bin/